-During the first six months of 2022, we recognized net income attributable to PAA of \$390 million compared to net income attributable to PAA of \$202 million recognized during the first six months of 2021.
+During the first six months of 2022, we recognized net income of \$448 million compared to net income of \$181 million recognized during the first six months of 2021.
 Results from our operations increased for the first six months of 2022 over the comparable 2021 period driven primarily by more favorable margins in our NGL segment and increased earnings from higher volumes on our crude oil pipelines.
 However, these items were partially offset by the impact from the sale of our natural gas storage facilities in the third quarter of 2021 and higher field operating costs in the 2022 period primarily from (i) an increase in estimated costs associated with the Line 901 incident and (ii) gains related to hedged power costs resulting from the extreme winter weather event that occurred in February 2021 ("Winter Storm Uri") recognized in the first quarter of 2021.